bkvaiude/deltask/README.md

 Here is my understanding for the project task:

 I think we are trying to develop the **Facebook Farmville** kind of game.

 I am trying to develop here backend services for that game.

+Web Services like

+1. Oauth token for Authentication
+2. Saving the score
+3. Leaderboard
+4. Cities listing and dashboard listing
+5. Live notification using nodejs
+6.

 I have imagine game flow in following way